piotrmacha/lurker-themodders/README.md

 * **lurker-themodders-java21.zip** - Application compiled for Java 21+ runtime as a standalone JAR file.
 * **lurker-themodders-linux-amd64.zip** - Application compiled as native image for Linux x86_64.

-  May contain bugs - in case of problems, use the Java version.
+  **Warning**: May contain bugs - in case of problems, use the Java version.

 ### Start Docker PostgreSQL